Back to Tools

-agent-rules-books (ciembor/agent-rules-books) is an open-source AI project on GitHub.
-Repository summary: AGENTS.md rules / skills for AI coding agents: Codex, Cursor & Claude Code.
-Inspired by Clean Code, Refactoring, DDD, Clean Architecture and DDIA programming books.
-Its focus includes developer-centric engineering workflows.
-It is suitable for extension, integration, and iterative delivery in real workflows.
+The agent-rules-books repository (ciembor/agent-rules-books) focuses on: AGENTS.md rules / skills for AI coding agents: Codex, Cursor & Claude Code.
+Inspired by Clean Code, Refactoring, DDD, Clean Architecture and DDIA programming books..
+It belongs in this directory only insofar as it supports developer-centric engineering workflows in AI products, agent systems, or developer tooling.

 License